 Other exceptions: government vehicles necessary to perform roadway work, Department of Fish and Wildlife vehicles when releasing fish, and any vehicle under the instruction of a police officer.
 ORS 811.550(23), 811.555, 811.560, Explanation from a traffic lawyer

 Corvallis city law further states that parked vehicles, including parts of those vehicles, may not in any way impede traffic on bike lanes.
 Corvallis Municipal Code 6.10.060.060

 When motorists turn though bike lanes, are cyclists required to stay out of the way?

-Bicyclists have absolute right-of-way within bicycle lanes, similar to a locomotives’s right-of-way on a railroad.
-It’s a class B traffic violation for motorists to ever obstruct traffic in the bicycle lane.
+Bicyclists have right-of-way over drivers within bicycle lanes, similar to a locomotives’s right-of-way on a railroad.
+It’s a class B traffic violation for motorists to obstruct traffic in the bicycle lane.
 Explanation #1 from a traffic lawyer, Explanation #2 from a different traffic lawyer

 When turning, motorists must wait in their lane until the bike lane is clear.
 Bike lanes exist all the way through intersections, even if they are temporarily unmarked inside the intersection.
 For a collision inside a bike lane, the applicable law is titled “Failure to yield to rider on bicycle lane”.
 ORS 153.021, 811.050;